factorhouse/kafka-local/README.md

 # Run a local Kafka cluster with Docker Compose

-This repository contains docker compose configuration to run a local Kafka cluster with Docker Compose.

-We use similar configuration for local development of our Kafka UI and API product, [Kpow for Apache Kafka](https://factorhouse.io/kpow).

-## Confluent / Kafka Versions
+### Versions

 | Confluent Container Version   | Kafka Equivalent               |
 |-------------------------------|--------------------------------|
 | `confluentinc/cp-kafka:7.5.3` | `org.apache.kafka/kafka:3.5.2` |

-## Kafka Cluster Authentication
+## Introduction

+This repository contains docker compose configuration to run a local Kafka cluster with Docker Compose.

+We use similar configuration for local development of our Kafka UI and API product, [Kpow for Apache Kafka](https://factorhouse.io/kpow).

 Two types of Kafka Cluster are supported, simple (not authentication) and SASL authenticated.

 See [kpow-local](https://github.com/factorhouse/kpow-local) for a more complex local configuration consisting of Kpow, Kafka, Schema, Connect, and ksqlDB.

+## Prerequisites

+The local cluster runs with Docker Compose, so you will need to [install Docker](https://www.docker.com/).

+Once Docker is installed, clone this repository and run the following commands from the base path.

 ## Run Kpow Community Edition (Optional)